pallavjhawar/help.supportbee.com/_posts/2011-12-31-using-web-hooks.markdown

 How do I create a Web Hook?
 ----------------------------

 The permission to create and manage webhooks is restricted to the admins in the system.
-If you are an admin, here’s how you can do it:
+If you are an admin, here's how you can do it:

 1.Click on the Admin link in the top right corner of the main page after logging in 2.Choose the 'Web Hooks' tab